Microlink Engineering Solutions

-Technical Notes: Differential Inputs
+Technical Notes: Differential Amplifier

 Differential inputs go into a true instrumentation amplifier (also called a differential amplifier).
 For each input signal there are two signal wires, one labelled + and the other -.
 The measurement is the difference in voltage between the two wires.
 On the socket there is a third connector which allows these signals to be referenced to ground.
 The two wires go into separate high-impedance amplifiers which monitor the voltage between the input and ground.
 The outputs of the two amplifiers are then subtracted to give the difference between the + and - inputs, meaning that any voltage which is common to both wires is removed.